mesuli95/Data-Analytics/README.md

 * You specify cardinality in an ERD with various line endings.
 * The first component of the terminator indicates whether the relationship between two entities is optional or required.
 * The second component indicates whether an entity instance in the first table is associated with a single entity instance in the related table or if an association can exist with multiple entity instances.
+*  ERDs are particularly useful when formulating how to retrieve information from the database that is spread across multiple tables because the diagrams allow you to visualize the connections between entities.

 # Unary relationship